thomasclarke1969/documentation/guide/ios/querying.md

 ```

 ## Results Type
-Query results can be returned as either fully realized object instances, object identifiers, or as an aggregate count of the total number of objects matching the query.
-Applications determine their desired return type by setting a value for the `resultsType` property on the `LYRQuery` object.
+Query results can be returned as fully realized object instances, object identifiers, or as an aggregate count of the total number of objects matching the query.
+Applications determine their desired return type by optionally setting a value for the `resultsType` property on the `LYRQuery` object.
 The default value is `LYRQueryResultsTypeObjects`.

 ```
+// Fully realized objects
 query.resultsType = LYRQueryResultTypeObjects;

+// Object Identifers
+query.resultsType = LYRQueryResultsTypeIdentifiers;

+// Count of Objects
+query.resultsType = LYRQueryResultsTypeCount;
 ```

 ##Executing The Query
 Queries are executed by calling `executeQuery:error:` on `LYRClient`.
 The method takes an `LYRQuery` object and a pointer to an `NSError` object.
-If successful, the method will return an NSOrderedSet of objects which represent the results of the query.
-If an error occurs the supplied error pointer will set to an error object describing why execution failed.
+If successful, the method will return an `NSOrderedSet` of objects which represent the results of the query.
+If an error occurs, the supplied error pointer will be set to an error object describing why execution failed.

 ```
 NSError *error;